 Macy's shortens store hours as COVID-19 cases surge

-Jan 4 (Reuters) - Macy's Inc M.N said on Tuesday it will temporarily shorten its store hours on some days at all of its stores for the rest of January, as COVID-19 cases continue to surge across the United States.
+Jan 4 (Reuters) - Macy's Inc M.N will reduce its U.S. store hours for the rest of January as it prepares for potential COVID-19 cases among workers with the Omicron variant driving up infections across the United States.

-It reduced store hours to 11 am to 8 pm from Monday to Thursday, compared with 10 am to 9 pm earlier, but they remain unchanged from Friday to Sunday, the company said in a statement.
+Stores will now be open between 11 am and 8 pm from Monday to Thursday instead of 10 am to 9 pm, but the timings remain unchanged from Friday to Sunday, the company said in a statement on Tuesday.

+"Our store colleagues will continue to work their normal allocated hours.
+We will continue to monitor the situation and follow the CDC (Centers for Disease Control and Prevention) and jurisdictional guidelines," said Andrea Schwartz, senior director of external communications at Macy's.

-Walmart WMT.N, which has more than 4,700 U.S. locations, temporarily shut almost 60 stores in COVID-19 hotspots in December to sanitize them against the virus.
+The rapid spike in Omicron cases has disrupted businesses across the United States, with Walmart WMT.N on Monday saying it had temporarily shut almost 60 stores in COVID-19 hotspots in December to sanitize them against the virus.

+Apple AAPL.O also closed all of its 12 New York City stores to indoor shopping in December.

 The United States reported almost a million new coronavirus infections on Monday, with the fast-spreading Omicron variant estimated to account for 95.4% of cases as of Jan.
 1.